moldyn/MoSAIC/README.md

 ### CI - Usage Directly from the Command Line
 The module brings a rich CI using [click](https://click.palletsprojects.com).
-Each module and submodule contains a detailed help.
-It can be called by
+Each module and submodule contains a detailed help, which can be accessed by
 ```bash
 $ python -m mosaic
 Usage: python -m mosaic [OPTIONS] COMMAND [ARGS]...